If you don’t know how to say no, your body will say it for you through physical illnesses.

 Behaviour: Lack of physical exercise; smoking; drug use; alcoholism; and missed work.

-Physical and Mental Health: Severe Obesity; Diabetes; Depression; Suicide Attempts; STDs; Heart Disease; Cancer; Stroke; COPD; and broken bones.
+Physical and Mental Health: Severe Obesity; Eating Disorders; Diabetes; Depression; Suicide Attempts; STDs; Heart Disease; Cancer; Stroke; COPD; and broken bones.

 Below is a 7-minute video by Big Think.
 PLEASE WATCH IT!

-So, why am I talking about all this?
+So, why should we talk about all of this?

 At the end of the day, I believe that human nature is kind and loving.
 We are all born innocent.
 But “generational trauma” has taken that away.